typelevel/sbt-catalysts/README.md

 This will automatically:

 - Include other plugins - see [the build file for the current list](https://github.com/typelevel/sbt-catalysts/blob/master/build.sbt#L13-L25)
-- Provide versions and library settings used by Typelevel and related projects - see [Dependencies](https://github.com/typelevel/sbt-catalysts/blob/master/src/main/scala/org/typelevel/package.scala), which is automatically updated by the awesome @scala-steward.
+- Provide versions and library settings used by Typelevel and related projects - see [Dependencies](https://github.com/typelevel/sbt-catalysts/blob/master/src/main/scala/org/typelevel/package.scala), which is automatically updated by the awesome [scala-steward](https://github.com/fthomas/scala-steward/).
 - Include some functionality to help keep your build file sane, especially if you are cross building against multiple Scala versions and Scala.JS - see the quick example below